colbyj/bride-of-frankensystem/docs/deploying/server.rst

 This is not a complete server administration tutorial; it covers the BOFS-specific steps.
 Adapt commands to your distribution and hosting environment.

+Before starting, you'll need: SSH access to a Linux server (from your department's IT group or a cloud provider), permission to run commands as administrator (``sudo``), and — for HTTPS — a domain name pointing at the server.

 Install BOFS in a Virtual Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~